 Heat and Oil the Grill

-Start with a clean, well oiled (seasoned) grill.
+Start with a clean, well-oiled (seasoned) grill.
 Whether using gas or charcoal, make sure the grate is cleaned of any debris and give it a good spray with cooking spray or wipe it down with paper towels dipped in some vegetable oil.
-Then, fire it up and close the lid.
-Let that grilling surface get good and hot.
-You’re looking for a medium-high/high heat.

 Let them rest before serving

-After the pork chops are removed from the grill, let them rest on a plate for 2-3 minutes.
-This allows the natural juices to redistribute within the fibers of the meat.
-This is really important to maintain a nice and juicy grilled pork chop.
+After the pork chops are removed from the grill, let them rest on a plate for 5 minutes.
+The internal temperature will also continue to rise to the desired 145°(F).
+This also allows the natural juices to redistribute within the fibers of the meat.

 How to Serve Grilled Pork Chops?

-Your delicious grilled pork chops are excellent with just about any side-dish you have on hand.
+Your delicious grilled pork chops are excellent with just about any side dish you have on hand.
 But, there’s one thing that stands out above the rest… potatoes.
-Our recipe for Irresistible Air Fryer Garlic Herb Potatoes (seen pictured below) is the perfect compliment for our pork chops.
+Our recipe for Irresistible Air Fryer Garlic Herb Potatoes (seen pictured below) is the perfect complement for our pork chops.
 They’re super easy to make and really live up to their name of being irresistible.

 Best Damn Grilled Pork Chops